 Skip to main content

-This guide will help you deploy your open source pfSense firewall in the Cloud of Trust in just a few minutes.
+This guide will help you deploy your open-source pfSense firewall in the Trusted Cloud in just a few minutes.

 Prerequisites